Category: Overview

 What is a Strategy Pyramid?

 The idea is simple: strategy is a hierarchy.
-You can’t decide what to do today (Action Plans) if you don’t know how you plan to win (Strategy), and you can’t define a winning strategy if you don’t know why you exist (Mission).
+You can’t decide what to do today (Action Plans) if you don’t know how you plan to win (Strategy).
+And you can’t define a winning strategy if you don’t know why you exist (Mission).

 The Components